Anton Schlüter München: Peculiarities

 The Schlüter emblem consists of a bear, with a letter S in its front.
 The letter S stands for Schlüter whilst the bear signifies endurance, power and heavy duty working ability.

 Ahead of the bonnet there is a coat of arms.
-It contains the lettering Schlüter, below of it there is an area, divided in white and blue.
+It contains the lettering Schlüter, below it there is an area, divided in white and blue.

 A recognition mark of Schlüter was the scheme of colouring.
 Since the 1960 years, there were two dominating colours: Silver for the chassis and parts of the driver's cab, red colour for all parts made of sheet metal (engine hood, fenders, roof).
 The wheels of a huge number of Schlüter tractors obtained a further colour.
 It had been khaki until it was substituted by silver, which occurred in the late 1980 years.

-Quite an advantage of Schlüter was the very good accessibility of motor, gearbox and both axis.
+Quite an advantage of Schlüter was the very good accessibility of the motor, gearbox and both axles.
 This was facilitated by a hydraulically pivoting driver's cab and a hinged engine bonnet.

 One more singularity was the distinctive design of the driver's cab.
 The windscreens were inclined in the opposite sense, similar to the driver's platform of a combine harvester.
 The rear screen was even more inclined than on any other “usual” tractor.
 Another characteristic mark were the sliding doors of the cabin on left and right side.
-At the time of first presentation, this driver's cabin was quite distinctive to all those ones of other contemporaneous tractors.
+At the time of its first presentation, this driver's cabin was quite distinctive compared to all other contemporary tractors.